 Clear your mind

-Take a few minutes to relax and clear you mind.
+Take a few minutes to relax and and clear you mind.
 This will help you to think logically instead making an emotional decision.

 Think about each choice individually to see how you feel about each one.
 Your instinct is a powerful decision making tool and you should listen to what it says.